-- 2. Whole Person Assessment Requirements - All students entering the seminary are required to enroll in PRF 059: a. ePortfolio: Whole Person Assessment, which provides specific training to develop the skills needed to create an ePortfolio - WPA requirements for this course: b. - (1) The synthesis paper for GTHE 551 must be uploaded to the student's ePortfoliio. - (2) The synthesis paper may be used as a required artifact for the Master of Divinity and the M.A.
-Practical Theology degree programs.
+- 2. Whole Person Assessment Requirements - a.
+All students entering the seminary are required to enroll in PRF 059-ePortfolio: Whole Person Assessment, which provides specific training to develop the skills needed to create an ePortfolio. - b.
+WPA requirements for this course: - (1) All students, regardless of degree program, must submit the synthesis paper for GTHE 551 to the course professor on ePortfolio, on the same date the assignment is also due in class. - (2) Failure to correctly submit designated artifact assignments on time to the course professor on ePortfolio will result in an Incomplete grade for the course.
+When a student submits the missing artifact to the professor on ePortfolio, he or she may fill out a Change of Grade Request with all relevant information and submit it to the course professor for approval and final grade change.